OphthoImageTools/OphthoImageTools/README.md

 - **Validation data** from independent centers &mdash; reach out via Issues or email.

 When contributing, please:
-- Keep paths relative or parameterized (no hard-coded local paths).
+- Keep paths relative o parameterized (no hard-coded local paths).
 - Add a short docstring at the top of each script (purpose, input, output, dependencies).
 - Update the relevant README.